syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 ## Multi-level grouping

-The .NET MAUI ListView supports multiple level grouping by adding multiple [GroupDescriptor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.GroupDescriptor.html) objects to the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_GroupDescriptors) collection.
+The SfListView supports multiple level grouping by adding multiple [GroupDescriptor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.GroupDescriptor.html) objects to the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_GroupDescriptors) collection.
 The grouped items will be displayed in a hierarchical structure by customizing the [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_GroupHeaderTemplate) property.
 In the `GroupHeaderTemplate`, set the `Padding` property to the custom view to arrange the group header items and sub-group header items in the hierarchical structure.

 N> Multi-level grouping is only applicable for `LinearLayout` in the SfListView.